TRATON (8TRA) Q4 2025 earnings summary

 Outlook and guidance

-Q1 margin expected below full-year guidance due to seasonal effects and tariff impacts.
+Margin for Q1 2026 expected below full-year range due to seasonal effects and full-quarter tariff impact in North America.

 Latest events from TRATON